palewire/first-visual-story/readthedocs/index.rst

     $ git remote add origin https://github.com/<yourusername>/first-graphics-app.git

 Create your first file, a blank ``README`` with a `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ file extension since that's `the preferred format of GitHub <https://help.github.com/articles/github-flavored-markdown>`_.
 The filename will be ``README.md``.
-Markdown is a simple way of writing nicely formatted text, complete with headlines, links, images, etc.
+Markdown is a simple way of writing nicely formatted text, complete with headlines, links and images.

 .. code-block:: bash